introvertadnan07/100-Days-machine-learning/README.md

 Pipelines = consistency.
 This notebook highlights why scikit-learn pipelines simplify the process.

+22 – Titanic using Pipeline

+Part of the 100-Days-Machine-Learning series by introvertadnan07

+📖 Purpose

+This notebook applies a full pipeline workflow on the classic Titanic dataset.
+You’ll build preprocessing, encoding, feature-engineering and model training steps as a unified flow using tools like Pipeline, ColumnTransformer, and a classification algorithm.
+It shows how to move from raw CSV to a clean model in a structured, repeatable way.

+🎯 What you’ll cover

+Loading and preparing the Titanic dataset (features such as Pclass, Sex, Age, etc.)

+Handling missing values and feature engineering (e.g., combining SibSp + Parch, extracting titles)

+Building separate transformations for numerical and categorical data

+Integrating those transformations into a ColumnTransformer, then wrapping in a Pipeline along with model training

+Evaluating the model’s performance (accuracy, confusion matrix, etc) and interpreting results

+🧠 Why it matters

+Working through this notebook helps you understand:

+Why pipelines improve reproducibility and reduce errors compared to ad-hoc scripts

+How to structure code so preprocessing and model training are clearly separated and chained

+Best practices for real-world data workflows (feature selection, data leakage prevention, modularization)

+📂 How it fits in

+This is Day 22 of your series.
+It builds on previous days—which introduced pipelines and manual workflows—by taking a tangible dataset (Titanic) and applying a full end-to-end pipeline.
+It sets the foundation for even more complex workflows (hyperparameter tuning, deployment) in subsequent days.

 Transparency matters.
 Before automating, understanding the full process helps you debug and design better ML systems.